 There are two Baby Change areas located within the accessible toilets.

 Prams/pushers/baby capsules/large bags/etc are NOT permitted in the auditorium during performances due to Emergency Evacuation policies.

 All large items will be stored while you attend one of our performances.
-Papoose style baby carriers are permitted.
+Baby carriers/slings are permitted.
 Please remove all valuables before storing.
 Should you require access to your large items at any stage throughout the performance, please ask one of our friendly staff members for assistance.

 Deaf / Hard of Hearing

 To enhance the experience for those who are hard of hearing, we have a number of Audio Assistance Receivers available for loan (at no extra charge).
 When attending a performance, please ask Box Office should you wish to access a device.
 Captioning and Auslan signed translation is also offered at selected performances.